PROFESSIONAL PROJECT - 2023/4

 Module code: COM3001

 The project consists of a substantial written report and accompanying video presentation and software submission, completed by the student towards the end of their programme of studies.
 These are based on a major piece of work that involves applying material encountered in the taught component of the degree, and extending that knowledge with the student's contribution, under the guidance of a supervisor.
 The project lasts over both semesters, and usually involves software development, experimental or theoretical research, or a substantial analysis on a specific topic.
+Students are also expected to consider the legal, social, ethical and professional aspects of the project.

 Number of Credits: 45